DEFRA/defra-docker-dotnetcore/README.md

 ## Example file

-`Dockerfile` - This is an example project that consumes the parent images created by this repository.
+[`example/Dockerfile`](example/Dockerfile) - This is an example project that consumes the parent images created by this repository.

 ## CI/CD